jvde-github/AIS-catcher/README.md

 AIS-catcher -s 1536K -r CU8 posterholt.raw -v -go SOXR on
 ```

-For RTL-SDR devices in some setups performance is highly dependent on the parameters.
-This could be an advantage of a SDR solution over dedicated hardware as more control over the hardware is available.
-A general good starting point are following settings:
+For RTL-SDR devices in some setups performance is sensitive to the device settings.
+In general a good starting point is the following:
 ```console
 AIS-catcher -gr RTLAGC on TUNER auto
 ```
-It has been reported that adding a  bandwidth setting of ``-a 192K`` can be beneficial in certain cases so is worthwhile to try.
+It has been reported by several users that adding a bandwidth setting of ``-a 192K`` can be beneficial  so it is definitely worthwhile to try.
-To find the best settings requires systematic experimentation changing one parameter at the time: RTLAGC on or off and besides setting TUNER to auto try a fixed tuner gain between 0 and 50.
-Examples on how to set device settings for other SDR hardware are provided below.
+To find the best settings for your hardware requires some systematic experimentation whereby one parameter is changed at the time, e.g. switch RTLAGC ``on`` or ``off`` and setting the TUNER to ``auto`` and try fixed tuner gains between 0 and 50.
+The hardware settings available depend on the hardware and more details can be found below.

 ## Deep dives

-### Screen output
+### Message screen output

-The output to screen can be regulated with the ``-o`` switch.
+The output of messages to screen can be regulated with the ``-o`` switch.
 To suppress any messages to screen use ``-o 0`` or ``-q``.
 This can be useful if you run AIS-catcher as a background process.
 To show only simple and pure NMEA lines, use the switch ``-o 1`` or ``-n``.
 Example output:
 ```
 !AIVDM,1,1,,B,33L=LN051HQj3HhRJd7q1W=`0000,0*03
 ```